Riley Greene Player Props: Tigers vs. Rays

 Riley Greene At The Plate

-- Greene is batting .302 with 14 doubles, three triples, nine home runs and 29 walks.
+- Greene has 14 doubles, three triples, nine home runs and 29 walks while hitting .302.

-- Greene has picked up a hit in 75.3% of his 73 games this year, with more than one hit in 30.1% of them.
+- Greene has an RBI in 21 of 74 games this year, with multiple RBI in four of them.

-- Greene has driven home a run in 21 games this season (28.8%), including more than one RBI in 5.5% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.